 Stanford University operates on an academic year that consists of autumn, winter, spring, and summer quarters.
 With very rare exceptions, graduate students are admitted only at the beginning of the autumn quarter, and applications for admission and financial aid must be completed by the first week of the preceding January (the specific date is determined on an annual basis).
 The Department’s Admissions Committee reviews applications during the period of January through mid-March and notifies applicants of the admissions decision by March 15 at the latest.
 Note that students are admitted to the Department as a whole, not directly to specific research groups.
 The Department of Applied Physics encourages students from all underrepresented groups to apply.

 The selection of students admitted to the Department of Applied Physics is based on the student’s academic record (particularly in the sciences) and research experience, the letters of recommendation,, the scores on the Graduate Record Examination (verbal, quantitative, analytical, and physics advanced test) and TOEFL if appropriate, and the statement of purpose.
 The advanced test must be taken in the physics subject area and is required only for PhD applicants.
-We typically receive an average of 175-200 applications per year, with 20 to 30 students entering the PhD program and a smaller number entering the MS program each year.
+We typically receive over 200 applications per year, with approximately 20 students entering the PhD program each year.

 It is the Department’s intent to provide financial support to all students admitted to the PhD Program who are in need of funding.
 Most entering PhD students hold a rotating research assistantship during their first three quarters.
 After discussion with faculty members both from within the Applied Physics Department as well as from any other science or engineering department at Stanford when the student first arrives, an assistantship for the first quarter is mutually agreed upon.
 An assistantship with a different faculty member can be arranged similarly at the beginning of each of the two subsequent quarters, if desired.
 The purpose of the rotating research assistantship plan is to acquaint students with research opportunities and with the faculty during the first year prior to the final selection of a PhD research group.
 Many students elect to remain with the first or second research rotation group, leading ultimately to a research project and their PhD dissertation.
 As students’ interests develop, they have the option at any time of changing research programs, depending upon mutual agreement between the student and his/her research advisor.
 Arrangements for summer research positions are made by the student with his/her research advisor.